-- Access for traditional computational Research and Development (R&D) applications following the Open Science principle.
+Access for traditional computational Research and Development (R&D) applications following the Open Science principle.
 All access modes are open to users from industry for publicly funded research and innovation activities, which involves publication of the outcome of the use of the resources.
 The need of industry applicants is met by prioritising a share of the offered resources to applications led by industry in a given call.
-In these cases, innovation and impact is prioritised over scientific excellence. - Support for Artificial Intelligence and Data-intensive Applications access.
-EuroHPC JU offers a specific access mode aiming to support Artificial Intelligence applications with a special focus
+In these cases, innovation and impact is prioritised over scientific excellence.

-&lt;sup>4 Applications whose Principal Investigator comes from industry, having clear industrial exploitation plan.
+&lt;sup>3 Applications whose Principal Investigator comes from industry, having clear industrial exploitation plan.

-- on Foundation Models and Generative AI e.g Large Language Models (LLMs).
-This Access Mode pays particular attention to European SMEs and startups for which access to large supercomputing resources is typically challenging. - Pay-per use with Commercial access.
+- Access for Artificial Intelligence and Data-intensive Applications.
+EuroHPC JU offers a specific access mode aiming to support Artificial Intelligence applications with a special focus on Foundation Models and Generative AI e.g Large Language Models (LLMs).
+This access mode pays particular attention to European SMEs and startups for which access to large supercomputing resources is typically challenging. - Pay-per use commercial access.
 European enterprises can also benefit from the commercial access offered by the EuroHPC JU.
-This is particularly suitable for industrial HPC applications, for which the restrictions of open calls and peer-review processes are prohibiting for example, commercial exploitation of the results or require open publication of the project's results.
+This is particularly suitable for industrial HPC applications, for which the restrictions of open calls and Peer-Review processes are prohibiting (e.g. commercial exploitation incompatible with open publication of the project's results).
 The specific conditions for Commercial Access are described in §3.9.

-3.1.3.
-Eligibility Criteria
+3.1.3 Eligibility Criteria

-The acquisition and operation of EuroHPC JU supercomputers are funded using a variety of different EU programmes, notably Horizon 2020, Horizon Europe and Digital Europe Program.
-In particular, pre-exascale and petascale systems were funded by Horizon 2020 whereas exascale, mid-range and quantum systems are funded by the Digital Europe Program.
-Following the EuroHPC regulation, eligibility for access depends on the country in which the applicants are established and whether this country is affiliated to the abovementioned programs.
+The acquisition and operation of EuroHPC JU supercomputers are funded using a variety of different EU programmes, notably Horizon 2020, Horizon Europe and Digital Europe Programme.
+In particular, pre-exascale and petascale systems were funded by Horizon 2020 whereas exascale, mid-range and quantum systems are funded by the Digital Europe Programme.
+Following the EuroHPC Regulation, eligibility for access depends on the country in which the applicants are established and whether this country is affiliated to the abovementioned programs.
 Therefore:

-- Eligible for accessing Pre-exascale and Petascale supercomputers are entities established in an EU Member State or in a country associated with Horizon 2020 program.
-By analogy, - Eligible for accessing Exascale (High-end) and Mid-range supercomputers are entities established in an EU Member State or in a country associated with Horizon Europe program.
+- Eligible for accessing Pre-exascale and Petascale supercomputers are users residing, established or located in an EU Member State or in a country associated with Horizon 2020 Programme.
+By analogy, - Eligible for accessing Exascale (High-end) and Mid-range supercomputers are users residing, established or located in an EU Member State or in a country associated with Horizon Europe program or Digital Europe Programme.

 In addition, dedicated international cooperation activities may be carried out, with specific conditions defined by the Governing Board.

-3.1.4.
-Overview of EuroHPC Access Modes
+3.1.4 Overview of EuroHPC Access Modes